tobiasjcat/ice_end/health.md

 4/4 workweeks of novice goblin language. proficiency bonus to learning orcish language
-7/10 weeks of training in stealth to novice level from Marlowe 7/25 weeks of training in stealth to proficient
+10/10 weeks of training in stealth to novice level from Marlowe (half-proficiency rounded down) 10/25 weeks of training in stealth to proficient

 # Spells
 ## First Level